-Dong Yi Culture was the root of The Hundred Schools of Thought, literally All Philosophers' Hundred Schools, which were philosophers and schools that flourished in the Shandong Peninsula and eastern Henan area during an era of great cultural and intellectual expansion in China from 770BCE to 221BCE.
+Dong Yi Culture was the root of The Hundred Schools of Thought, literally All Philosophers' Hundred Schools, which were philosophers and schools that flourished in the Shandong Peninsula and eastern Henan area during an era of great cultural and intellectual expansion in China from 771BCE to 221BCE.
 The Records of the Grand Historian: Taishigong Zixu lists six (1-6) major philosophies within The Hundred Schools of Thought.
 The Hanshu: Yiwenzhi adds four more (7-10) into the Ten Schools.
 There were mainly thirteen schools.
 1. Confucianism 2.
 Legalism 3.
 Taoism 4.
 Mohism 5.
-School of Yin-yang 6.
-Logicians or Names 7.
-Diplomacy or Vertical and Horizontal (Alliances) 8.
+School of Yin-yang 6.Logicians or Names 7.Diplomacy or Vertical and Horizontal (Alliances) 8.
 Miscellaneous School 9.
 School of "Minor-talks" 10.
 Agriculturalism 11.
 School of Fangji 12.
 School of the Military 13.
-Yangism
+Yangism near the Shandong Peninsula.

 It could be said that the Shandong Peninsula was the birthplace of The Hundred Schools of Thought.
-Founders of most of The Hundred Schools of Thought were from the states of Lu, Qi, or Song, as well as other states located in today's Shandong Province or near the Shandong Peninsula.
+Founders of most of The Hundred Schools of Thought were from the states of Lu, Qi, or Song, as well as other states located in today's Shandong Province or

-The founders of Confucianism, Kong Qiu (Confucius) and Meng Ke (Mencius), were from the State of Lu.
-So was the founder of Mohism, Mo Di (Micius) and the founder of the Miscellaneous School, Shi Jiao.
+The founders of Confucianism, Kong Qiu (Confucius) (551-479BCE) and Meng Ke (Mencius) (372-289BCE), were from the State of Lu.
+So was the founder of Mohism, Mo Di (Micius) (476-390BCE) and the founder of the Miscellaneous School, Shi Jiao (390-330BCE).
+The State of Song was the homeland of the founder of Taoism, Zhuang Zhou (Zhaung-zi) (369-286BCE) and also the founder of Logicians or the School of Names, Hui Shi (370-310BCE).
+Micius', Confucius' and Zhuang-zi's ancestors were the Shang emperors' offspring who lived in the State of Song.

-The founder of Legalism, Guan Zhong, was from the State of Qi, as was Zou Yan, the founder of the School of Yin-yang.
-Also, the founders of the School of the Military, Sun Wu (Sunzi) and Sun Bin (offspring of Sun Wu), were from the State of Qi.
+The founder of Legalism, Guan Zhong (723-645BCE), was from the State of Qi, as was Zou Yan (324-250BCE), the founder of the School of Yin-yang.
+Also, the founders of the School of the Military, Sun Wu (Sun-zi) (545-470BCE) and Sun Bin (offspring of Sun Wu), were from the State of Qi.Sun Wu and Sun Bin claimed that their ancestors were offspring of the Great Yu.